leikoilja/ha-google-home/README.md

 #### Running HA in Docker

-Make sure that you have your Homeassistant Container network set to 'host' mode.
-As perscribed in the official docker installation.
-Or else make sure you have these ports open: "NEED TO FIND PORTS"
+Make sure that you have your Homeassistant Container network set to 'host' mode, as perscribed in the official docker installation.

 ## Configuration